fediverse-devnet/feditest.org/content/reference/howtos/avoid-terminal-input.md

 ---
-title: How can I avoid interactive terminal input when running tests?
+title: "Q: How can I avoid interactive terminal input when running tests?"
 ---

 In {{% pageref "/quickstart/evaluate.md" %}}, you had to enter the hostname of the